anilabraham-IT/IntuneEDU/IntuneEDU/setup-ios-device-management.md

 2. Click **Set up token**.
 3. Click **Download** to download the required Intune public key.
 You'll need to upload this file in Apple School Manager to create your MDM server token.
 Save the file to your computer.
 4. Click **Go to my MDM Servers in Apple School Manager**.
 If prompted, sign in to Apple School Manager with your school's Apple ID, not your personal one.
-5. Follow the steps on screen to get and download the MDM server token.
+5. Follow the steps on screen to create an MDM server token.
 Then save your changes.
 If you don't have the information to complete this step, contact your school's Intune administrator.
+6. Download and save the MDM server token to your computer.
-6. Stay in Apple School Manager and go **Device Assignments**.
+7. Stay in Apple School Manager and go **Device Assignments**.
 Enter the serial number for each device, the order number for your entire device purchase, or a list of your devices in a CSV file.
-7. From the drop-down menu, choose **Assign to Server**.
+8. From the drop-down menu, choose **Assign to Server**.
 Then choose the MDM server you just created.
-8. Return to the Intune for Education portal and enter the Apple ID you used to sign in to Apple School Manager.
+9. Return to the Intune for Education portal and enter the Apple ID you used to sign in to Apple School Manager.
-9. Upload the MDM server token you downloaded.
+10. Upload the MDM server token you downloaded.
-10. Click **Save**.
+11. Click **Save**.

 MDM server tokens expire every 365 days.
 The token is needed to view and manage your devices in the Intune for Education portal.
 You'll need to [renew it yearly](renew-ios-certificate-token.md).